Cannabis and your health

 • If you think your child ate cannabis, get medical help right away.
 Call the Ontario Poison Centre at 1-800-268-9017 or seek medical attention right away.
 Call 911 immediately if your child seems ill, has difficulty breathing or if you are worried for other reasons.

-Cannabis use during pregnancy
+Cannabis use during pregnancy and breastfeeding

 When you’re pregnant, what you put in your body is shared with your baby.
 Cannabis is legal, but that doesn’t mean it’s safe to use during pregnancy or while breastfeeding.